swing-xyz/examples/examples/swaps-api-nextjs/README.md

 This example demonstrates how you can perform a cross-chain transaction between the Bitcoin and Ethereum chains.

-In this example, we will be using thirdweb's SDK and [xDEFI's injected SDK](https://docs.xdefi.io/docs) to connect to a user's wallet.
+In this example, we will be using thirdweb's SDK and [xDEFI's Injected SDK](https://docs.xdefi.io/docs) to connect to a user's wallet.
 The process/steps for performing a BTC to ETH transaction and vice versa, is as follows:

 - Getting a [quote](https://developers.swing.xyz/reference/api/cross-chain/1169f8cbb6937-request-a-transfer-quote) and selecting the best route
 - Sending a [transaction](https://developers.swing.xyz/reference/api/cross-chain/d83d0d65028dc-send-transfer)